-- Degrees are conferred at the end of the fall, spring, and summer semesters with commencement ceremonies in December and May each academic year.
-Consult individual degree plans for any additional requirements that may be necessary including CGPA.
-Candidates must file applications for degrees prior to the semester they expect to graduate.
+- Degrees are conferred at the end of the fall, spring, and summer semesters with commencement ceremonies in December and May each academic year. - Consult individual degree plans for any additional requirements that may be necessary including CGPA. - Candidates must file applications for degrees prior to the semester they expect to graduate.
 At that time, the Office of the Registrar will conduct a final degree check.
-No degree will be awarded and no participation in the Commencement ceremony will be allowed if a balance is owed. - Students who lack nine (9) credit hours toward graduation by the end of the spring semester may participate in the spring graduation exercises.
-However, all requirements for the degree must be met by the end of the summer term before the degree will be conferred.
-The requirements for the degree must be completed within one year from the date of the student's application for graduation to guarantee that the student may graduate under the catalog/degree plan of the student's year of entrance at Bacone College. - In order to meet the U.S. Department of Education guidelines, the term in which the requirements for a degree are completed will be the date of degree completion listed on the student transcript.
+Students must complete the requirements for the degree by the end of the semester in which they apply for graduation. - No degree will be awarded and no participation in the Commencement ceremony will be allowed if a balance is owed. - The requirements for the degree must be completed within one year from the date of the student's application for graduation to guarantee that the student may graduate under the catalog/degree plan of the student's year of entrance at Bacone College. - In order to meet the U.S. Department of Education guidelines, the term in which the requirements for a degree are completed will be the date of degree completion listed on the student transcript.